Tutorial: Other IDE Features

 By now you have seen many of the IDE's features.
 Before we call it a day, let's look at a few other major features that are worth knowing about.

 Wing's PyLint tool, available in the Tools menu, provides a simple integration with the command line code inspection tool pylint.
 To use this, you need to download and install pylint separately.
-Then right-click on the PyLint tool in Wing to configure the integration and update the tool's contents for the current file or package.
+Then right-click on the PyLint tool in Wing to configure the integration.
+Use the Update items in the right-click context menu on the PyLint tool to update the tool's contents for the current file or package.
 Clicking on errors, warnings, and informational messages takes you to the source code that pylint is flagging.

-Note that this screenshot was taken with User Interface > Display Style preference set to Match Palette using the Linen color palette.
+Note that this screenshot was taken with User Interface > Editor Color Palette` preference set to ``Linen color palette and with User Interface > Apply Editor Palette Throughout the UI enabled (with non-native display style).
 Each of the screenshots that follows uses a different display style.

 The OS Commands tool can be used to set up, execute, and interact with external commands, for building, deployment, and other tasks.
 The Build Command field in the Debug/Execute tab of Project Properties can be used to configure and select one command to execute automatically before any debug session begins.